Bugs, Features, Changes – Aug 2025

 For details of both features, see Colin's article: Monaco SQL Editor Improvements

-A third major improvement, speedy loading, reached the Beta channel with version 2507 and will soon be released to the Current channel.
+A third major improvement, speedy loading, reached the Beta channel with version 2507 and to the Current channel for some users with version 2508.
 This preloads the Monaco windows in the background during idle time and results in almost instantaneous loading time.

 For details, see Colin's article: How Speedy Loading Works in the Monaco SQL Editor